The 10 Whitest Cities In Texas For 2023

 Our particular column of interest here was the number of people who identified as White alone.

 We then calculated the percentage of residents that are White.
-The percentages ranked from 93.8% to 0.5%.
+The percentages ranked from 94.7% to 0.4%.

 Finally, we ranked each city based on the percentage of White population, with a higher score being more White than a lower score.
-Gun Barrel City took the distinction of being the most White, while Hidalgo was the least White city.
+Gun Barrel City took the distinction of being the most White, while Elsa was the least White city.

-We updated this article for 2023.
+We updated this article for 2024.
 This report represents our tenth time ranking the whitest cities in Texas.

 Read on for more information on how the cities in Texas ranked by population of White residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.